Loader

 Vomiting blood is a medical emergency and requires immediate medical attention.

-The most common cause of vomiting blood is regurgitation of stomach acid or bleeding from the esophagus or stomach.
+The most common cause of vomiting blood is the regurgitation of stomach acid or bleeding from the oesophagus or stomach.
 Other causes include:

 • Peptic ulcer disease

-• Gastroesophageal varices (enlarged veins in the esophagus or stomach)
+• Gastroesophageal varices (enlarged veins in the oesophagus or stomach)

-• Mallory-Weiss tear (a tear in the lining of the esophagus or stomach)
+• Mallory-Weiss tear (a tear in the lining of the oesophagus or stomach)

 • Esophageal or gastric cancer